Eddie in his hospital bed surrounded by toys

 Taylor Hernandez with her son, Eddie at his graduation

-Eddie graduated from high school in May, and he now works at Walmart.
-He plans to go to school for radiology.
+Eddie graduated from high school in May 2021.
 During high school, Eddie maintained an A grade point average.

-For nine years, Taylor has been – and continues to be – strong for Eddie.
+Taylor has been – and continues to be – strong for Eddie.
 “It’s been a hard road, but we have each other.
-I’m a child of six so my siblings offer a lot of support,” says Taylor, while adding that Eddie’s sisters, Emma, 12; and Ella, 10, are his ‘little nurses.’
+I’m a child of six, so my siblings offer a lot of support,” says Taylor, adding that Eddie’s sisters, Emma and Ella, are his ‘little nurses.’

 She recalls a family outing at a lake many years ago.
 “Eddie had a seizure in the lake.
 He was bobbing in the water and drowning, and Emma got to him and held him up out of the water.
 She saved him.
 They help him.
 They’re right there by his side,” says Taylor.